A running jacket will become a part of any runner’s wardrobe.

 Live in a climate that goes through cold winters?
 Then you may want a jacket that offers warmth and some degree of weather protection.

-An Ultra/trail runner, for example, will want a jacket, that offers some degree of weather protection, is breathable, but also to easy to transport.
+An Ultra/trail runner, for example, will want a jacket, that offers some degree of weather protection, is breathable, but is also to easy to transport.

 While an urban/city runner may want a jacket that is spray-proof and is reflective for early morning or late night runs.